rafaelbranco16/SimplifAI/README.md

 ## 🏥 Motivation and Background

+Evidence-based medicine relies heavily on the collection and processing of extensive data.
+However, patients often perceive excessive bureaucracy as diverting clinicians' attention away from personalized care.
+The significant time dedicated to these administrative tasks can be attributed to inefficient information systems, with the actual costs of data collection and processing exceeding initial estimates.
+Notably, 70% of clinicians have reported that, in the past five years, the time required for data entry and documentation has increased considerably.

+This project aims to address these inefficiencies by reducing redundant documentation and focusing on essential information only.
+Additionally, it seeks to standardize data entry formats, making documentation more uniform and accessible.

 ## 🎯 Project Scope and Goals
 Our project targets two primary bureaucratic processes:
 1. The creation of discharge notes from hospitalizations.